 Andy Ward, LICSW Director

-The Director of the South Boston Collaborative Center, Andy received his Masters Degree in Social Work from the Boston University School of Social Work.
-Andy has experience working with individuals suffering with Post Traumatic Stress and substance use disorders as well as providing forensic evaluations for the juvenile courts.
-He additionally has training working with families and systems to aid in change efforts to promote recovery and health.
+The Director of the Joseph Nee South Boston Collaborative Center, Andy received his Masters Degree in Social Work from the Boston University School of Social Work.
+Andy has experience working with individuals suffering with Post Traumatic Stress and substance use disorders.
+Additionally, Andy has training working with families and systems to aid in change efforts to promote recovery and health.
 Andy has been a trainer - consultant to a variety of programs serving an urban population.
 Andy has been with the Collaborative Center since 1997.

 Kelly Andrews-Duffy, MA Clinician

 Kelly received her Masters Degree in Mental Health Counseling from Boston College's Lynch School of Education in 2016.
 Before joining the Collaborative, she completed an internship with Tufts Medical Center’s South Boston Behavioral Health Program.
 She has experience working individually and in groups addressing issues related to substance abuse/dependence, depression, anxiety, psychosis, and post-traumatic stress.
 Kelly is also interested in treating the whole person and integrates yoga- and mindfulness-based practices into her therapeutic approach.
 At the Collaborative, she provides individual counseling, and facilitates the Mindfulness Groups and Men's Anger Management Group.

 Catherine Harvey, LCSW Clinician